jon-jacky/home/design.md

    designs for blogs, personal web pages, etc., most recent at the top.
    Some of these pages have changed their design so the comments here no longer apply.

+- <https://wonger.dev/nuggets> - "A stream of thoughts, tips, doings and dones."
+  Presents a lot of very short posts as entries in a sort of table.
+  Appears as a single column on a phone.
+Via <https://wonger.dev>

 - <https://webb.page/> - All text, all in the same font (recalling early monochrome Mac) on many gray panels in narrow columns side-by-side, extending